Skip to Main Content

 • Require the member who is subject to the complaint to appear before the Committee to be cautioned

-• Determine other action that it considers appropriate within OPPI’s by-laws, but does not include actions that can be taken by OPPI’s Discipline Committee
+• Determine other action that it considers appropriate within OPPI’s By-laws, but does not include actions that can be taken by OPPI’s Discipline Committee

 OPPI’s Discipline Committee is made up of several OPPI members and a public interest representative to review cases referred to it by the Complaints Committee.